Can Dogs Eat Vegetables? – Itsaboutdog

 Yes, potatoes are safe for dogs to eat.
 As per the suggestions given by the vets to the pet owners, we can say that the abundance of nutrients present in it,

-which includes vitamin c, vitamin b6, iron, and magnesium, together works for the proper functioning of the nervous systems and immune system of the canine.
+which includes vitamin C, vitamin b6, iron, and magnesium, together work for the proper functioning of the canine’s nervous and immune systems.

-The fact to take care of when feeding potatoes to the canine is that it shouldn’t be given to the canine in a raw form.
+The fact to take care of when feeding potatoes to the canine is that they should not be given to the canine in a raw form.
 This is because the raw form of potatoes contains a massive amount of solanine, which can lead to gastrointestinal disorders for your canine.
-Whereas in the cooked form its percentage gets reduced thus it needs to be avoided.
+Meanwhile, in the cooked form, its percentage is reduced; thus, it must be avoided.

 Can Dogs Eat Broccoli?